Bluscrn/arch_install/README.md

 >
 >This will allow bootctl to tell your motherboard firmware where its boot image is located

+Now we will bind mount our /boot to /efi/EFI/arch

+`mkdir /efi/EFI/arch`
+`vim /etc/fstab`

+Now we're getting into vim.
+- Press ESC to make sure you are in NORMAL mode
+- Type`//efi` and press ENTER
+- Press `Shift+A` to enter INSERT mode at the end of the line
+- Press ENTER twice to get some space
+- Type `/efi/EFI/arch    /boot    none    defaults,bind    0 0`
+- Press ESC to return to NORMAL mode
+- Type `:wq` to write and quit

+For a full explanation visit [Arch Wiki Systemd-boot](https://wiki.archlinux.org/index.php/Systemd-boot)

 #### Creating a new boot entry
 The easiest way of getting the boot entry file correct in the terminal is through vim.
 Vim does not come with Arch, so you're going to have to install it if you didn't include it with your `pacstrap`.
 Run `pacman -S vim`